-The journey to the Hut and the climactic performance will be filmed by Colin Rogal, a close friend who has worked with Jake on projects for the BBC, the Open University and the Roald Dahl Estate.
-Jake and Colin should reach the Hut in the first week of March 2013.
+The journey to the Hut and Jake’s performance there were filmed by Colin Rogal, a close friend who has worked with Jake on projects for the BBC, the Open University and the Roald Dahl Estate.
+Jake is now putting together a film about this extraordinary experience, which will be ready later in the year.

 100 years ago, Captain Robert Falcon Scott and his polar party all died on their return journey from the South Pole.
 To mark the centenary, Jake has composed “All’s Well”, a cycle of songs written from the point of view of these five extraordinary men: Edgar Evans, Lawrence Oates, Edward Wilson, Henry Bowers, and Captain Scott himself.